akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/experimenting.md

 You can also start more such worker nodes in new terminal windows.

-You can start more cluster backend nodes using port numbers between 2000-2999:
+You can start more cluster back-end nodes using port numbers between 2000-2999:

 ```bash
 sbt "runMain worker.Main 2552"
 ```

-You can start more cluster frontend nodes using port numbers between 3000-3999:
+You can start more cluster front-end nodes using port numbers between 3000-3999:

 ```bash
 sbt "runMain worker.Main 3002"